Before you fork out some cash for a personal trainer, whether in-person trainer or an online personal trainer, read this guide!

 - Are you trying to get stronger or hold your first handstand?

 - Do you want to become a competitive powerlifter?

-- Are you looking to run your first marathon?
+- Are you looking to run your first 5k?

-- Do you just want to feel better about yourself and enjoy exercise?
+- Do you just want to get in shape, feel better, and enjoy exercise?

 These goals will largely determine the type of trainer you’re looking for.